israt-urme/Trivia-Quiz/README.md

 ## Functionalities
 ------------
--Read questions and their corresponding options from a file -When player starts game:
+- Read questions and their corresponding options from a file
+- When player starts game:
 1. Choose questions at random
 2. Display the answers and distractors in random order
 3. Track the number of correct answers.